 TV in Germany is generally decent quality and widely accessible across the country.
 While terrestrial TV is available throughout Germany, the offer is relatively limited.
 This is partially due to the fact that the vast majority of German residents access TV through cable or satellite connections.
 For more information, read our guide to German TV and radio.

 Because of this, you’ll find a wide range of TV options and packages to choose from.
 Many of the most popular TV subscription services come as part of package deals that are bundled together with home phone and internet services.
 Some also offer mobile subscriptions as well.
 These providers include:

 The price you end up paying for your TV subscription will largely depend on your chosen package.
 Most providers offer a range of packages and many come with additional features such as interactive TV and additional subscriptions.
 Some of these TV packages will include international TV channels like Comedy Central and MTV.
 However, this isn’t necessarily the case, so do some research beforehand to ensure you end up with the TV channels you actually want to watch.
 Before watching any TV in Germany, you’ll also need to pay the local broadcasting fee (Der Rundfunkbeitrag), which is essentially a TV license.

 How do I set up a TV in Germany?

 Setting up your new TV connection in Germany is relatively straightforward and you can probably do this yourself.
 You’ll receive a package from your TV provider with the cables and connections you need.
 This will come with an instruction booklet.
-However, this booklet will probably be in German, so be prepared for some language practice.
+However, this booklet will probably be in German, so be prepared to practice you German language skills.

 If that sounds too complicated, though, some providers offer an installation service for first-time subscribers.
 The cost of this service varies between providers, so be sure to check prices beforehand.